tamhuynh0506/survey-springboot/README.md

           without creating
           an object of the class.
 ```

+- TODO: about mapper, need to dive in more and more to make notes

+- Add @EnableMethodSecurity(prePostEnabled = true) to use @PreAuthorize

+- Add @AllArgsConstructor (All fields) or @RequiredArgsConstructor (final + @NonNull fields only) to auto create constructors

 - OncePerRequestFilter:
   - Ensures logic only executes once, preventing bugs like:
     + Double authentication